 CodePen also has a huge community of front-end developers and you will easily find demos and example that are built by other great developers.
-It’s always fun to explore the picks and popular section on CodePen to get inspiration as well as to learn new things in front-end web development.
-They have job boards too where you can find front end design and development jobs.
+It’s always fun to explore the trends section on CodePen to get inspiration as well as to learn new things in front-end web development.
+They have challenges too where you can find practice challenges for leveling up your skills by building things.

 CodePen Pro offers Collab Mode which allows you to pair program in real time and Professor Mode for allowing a group of students to follow you as you teach code and chat with each other.

 JSFiddle also supports SCSS and CoffeeScript.
 Sharing or embedding your code demo is also quite easy with JSFiddle.

 With Liveweave, it’s quite easy to add external libraries such as jQuery, AndgularJS, Bootstrap etc. to your projects.
 It also offers a ruler to help you with your responsive web-design.
 Liveweave offers a “Team Up” feature which has same features as the JSFiddle collaborative editing.

 Plunker is also an online community (like CodePen) for creating, collaborating on and sharing your web development ideas.
 It is a fully open-source online code editor under MIT license.
 You can find Plunker’s source code on GitHub.